Linux Server setup

 From now on, we have to provide the new port during registration.

-Under Windows with PuTTY
+On Windows with PuTTY

 In PuTTY we change the port for this.
 At best we load our session, change the port and save the session again: